 Our top picks include the following certification programs:

 - Change Management

 - Leadership Essentials

 Any one of these can improve your employability and advance your career.

 Best Online Technical Leadership Resources

-If you have gleaned as much information as you can from taking courses and reading books, it may be time to turn to some online resources.
-These websites offer podcasts and leadership development advice that can help turn you into a tech lead your team members would be lucky to have.
+Have you gleaned as much information as you can from taking courses and reading books?
+Then it may be time to turn to online resources.
+These websites offer podcasts and tips that can help turn you into a tech lead your team would be lucky to have.

 The Center for Creative Leadership is an online resource for all leaders, technical or not.
 This website is essentially a massive library of podcasts related to leadership skills and education.

 Renew Leadership offers a plethora of resources to help you expand your leadership skills for any position.
 Their leadership development options are for both organizational leaders and those who lead on an individual basis.